-The proposed amendment will be presented to the Full Board for adoption as an emergency rule at the April 2020 meeting of the Board of Regents.
-A Notice of Emergency Adoption and Proposed Rulemaking will be published on April 22, 2020.
-Supporting materials are available upon request to the Secretary to the Board of Regents.
+The revised proposed amendment will be presented to the Full Board for adoption as an emergency rule at the May 2020 meeting of the Board of Regents.
 A copy of the proposed rule is included as Attachment A, and a Statement of Facts and Circumstances which necessitate emergency action is included as Attachment B.